truj1ll0/mkdocs-help-center/docs/chariot-and-classy.md

 1. Locate the Chariot application you created in the **Your Applications** list and select **Edit**
 2. Find the **Client ID** and **Client Secret**
-3. Securely send them to Chariot (you can use a secret-sharing service like [Doppler](https://share.doppler.com)).
+3. Securely send them to Chariot using a secret-sharing service like [Doppler](https://share.doppler.com)
+4. Set the credentials to expire in **three days**
+5. Send to <developers@givechariot.com>

 #### API Request URL